csera/Hydra-virtual-high-throughput-screening-analysis/README.txt

     whilst "active"
   - Display mode may only be altered for the ACTIVE VIEWER
   - New display modes will be applied soon as a change in the settings is detected
+- Using the file processor
+  - The file processor GUI will open upon pressing the labeled button
+  - All files outputted by a simulation may be uploaded via "Upload Raw Files"
+  - Follow the in-program instructions for filtering relevant files
+    - NOTE: if no filters are applied, nothing will happen
+  - Confirm that all relevant files are present and that all other files have been screened out then press "OK"
+    - Return and modify the filters if not
+  - The ligand files will have "ATOM" tags replaced with "HETATM" then be appended to the protein files
+  - Pressing "OK" will clear the file processor tables, add them to the main Hydra interface, and close (technically, hide) the processor popup.
+Filters will, however, not be cleared and will still be there if the processor is reopened.

 == System requirements ==